 - I found a 1ft wide hole in the wall, with an electrical wiring going directly into the hood.

 - I was expecting at least a visible junction box, or a switch blue box in case we wanted to remove the hood and close the hole.

-Is this legal to do that in NJ ?
+Is this legal to do that in the state of New Jersey?

-This electrical question came from: Frank, a Homeowner from Barnegat, NJ.
+This electrical question came from: Frank, a Homeowner from Barnegat, New Jersey.

 Thanks for your electrical question Frank.

 Electrical Wiring For a Kitchen Exhaust Fan

 - An electrical wire may be installed directly into a hood fan as long as the hood fan has an electrical junction box.